haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/deployment/pipeline/example/rsync.md

 *	Each setting's scope

-	If you followed the instructions in [Step 1](#deploy-sens-setconfig), the scope for Send Emails To is global (that is, the Default Config scope) and the scope for Default Email Domain is website.
+	If you followed the instructions in [步骤1.(#deploy-sens-setconfig), the scope for Send Emails To is global (that is, the Default Config scope) and the scope for Default Email Domain is website.

 	You must know the website's code to set the Default Email Domain configuration value.
 See [使用环境变量覆盖配置设置]({{ page.baseurl }}/config-guide/prod/config-reference-var-name.html) for more information on finding it.
 *	Each setting's configuration path